ZimbiX/Khet/README.md

 # Khet

-I produced this game as my distinction project in Object-Oriented Programming at Swinburne uni in the first semester of 2013.
+I produced this game as my distinction project in the Object-Oriented Programming unit at Swinburne uni in the first semester of 2013.
 It's an implementation of a [board game called Khet](http://www.khet.com/) (its first version) in C#.
 Khet is most easily described as being 'laser chess'.

 ## Gameplay